Energy in the United Kingdom: Electricity sector

+Great Britain is covered by a synchronous electrical grid with HVDC interconnections to Northern Ireland, the Republic of Ireland and various countries in the European continent.

 History

 During the 1940s, some 90% of the electricity generation was by coal, with oil providing most of the remainder.
 With the development of the national grid, the switch to using electricity, United Kingdom electricity consumption increased by around 150% between the post-war nationalisation of the industry in 1948 and the mid-1960s.
 During the 1960s, growth slowed as the market became saturated.

-The United Kingdom is planning to reform its electricity market, see also Decarbonisation measures in proposed UK electricity market reform.

-It plans to introduce a capacity mechanism and contracts for difference to encourage the building of new generation.